SQL Server Row Count for all Tables in a Database

 Below are the highlights of this approach:

-1. This is an iterative approach which captures the row count for each of the individual tables, puts them together and displays the results for all the tables.
+1. This is iterative, captures the row count for each table and displays the results for all tables.

 2. sp_MSforeachtable is an undocumented system stored procedure.